In our 2020 wrap-up blog post, we made three goals for 2021. They were:

 Late 2019–2020: Studio 3.0 (studio_final)

 Our redecoration plan was formulated thus: the curtains we inherited were navy blue, so we figured we might as well match them.
-Our desks were black, so that was the other colour decided.
+Our existing desks were black, so that was the other colour decided.
 With these two super exciting colours to base everything else around, we initially decided to go with a cool industrial theme: we were thinking, like, metal!
 Exposed shabby floorboards!
 Everything we could do make it look like we were working out of a repurposed warehouse!

-On reflection, this original plan was absolutely based around the sort of dude-heavy motion design studios you find in Central London, and was not at all in line with our Chicken Fruit vibe.
+On reflection, this original plan was absolutely based around the sort of bro-heavy motion design studios you find in Central London, and was not at all in line with our Chicken Fruit vibe.
 Also, it’s quite difficult to make a spare bedroom in a 1950s flat look like a repurposed warehouse.
 But we gave it our best shot!

 Firstly, we ripped off the peeling wallpaper and slapped some cool and industrial-ish Sea Swirl Blue over the faded yellow on the back wall.
 We also figured we could scratch off the chipped paint on the floorboards pretty easily by hand, so we got started on that and made decent progress over the space of a few days.